-the American Guinea Pig are the most popular Guinea Pig breed.
+American Guinea Pigs are one of the most popular Guinea Pig breeds.

 This breed is iconic because it’s the standard pig that enjoys worldwide appeal.
 Hardly surprising considering it’s the oldest guinea pig breed, with a timeless, special place in the hearts of hobbyists and breeders alike.

 Images and videos across the web that feature guinea pigs will, most commonly, feature the American Guinea Pig breed.

 So perhaps you’re looking for a guinea pig that’s affectionate and easy to care for?
 Read on to learn what you need to know about the most popular breed of them all – the American guinea pig!

 American Guinea Pig History

 The origin of the name is likely derived from the continent they hail from – South America – but they can be named dependent on the country, for example, the English guinea pig.

 That said, the usual name is the American guinea pig so we’ll stick with that.

 They share several characteristics including social habits and dusk/dawn activity.
 Our playful and goofy critters were a staple diet across the Andean highlands.
 Countries including Peru and Ecuador still farm and eat them, while guinea pigs retain their regional importance in mythology and medicine.